- Our Ministers

 (2) A report under subsection (1) should be prepared in a manner that does not identify a particular person.

-As at 30 March 2019, 31 people with disability were living at the Fullarton campus, now known as Highgate Park.
+As at 30 March 2020, only one person with disability was living at the Fullarton campus, now known as Highgate Park.

 No previous residents returned to Highgate Park during the preceding 12 months and there were no new admissions.